ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

     Conversely, this decorator unpacks the incoming ``value`` as a ``dict``-like object.

 - ``cmd_runner_fmt.stack()``
-    This decorator will assume ``value`` is a sequence and will concatenate the output of the wrapped function applied to each element of the sequence.
+    This decorator assumes ``value`` is a sequence and concatenates the output of the wrapped function applied to each element of the sequence.

     For example, in :ansplugin:`community.general.django_check#module`, the argument format for ``database``